u-boot/u-boot/tools/buildman/buildman.rst

       [toolchain-prefix]
       arm: /opt/arm-eabi-4.6/bin/arm-eabi-gcc

-   This tells buildman that you want to use this exact toolchain for the arm architecture.
+   This tells Buildman that you want to use this exact toolchain for the arm architecture.
 This will override any toolchains found by searching using the [toolchain] settings.

-   Since the toolchain prefix is an explicit request, buildman will report an error if a toolchain is not found with that prefix.
+   Since the toolchain prefix is an explicit request, Buildman will report an error if a toolchain is not found with that prefix.
 The current PATH will be searched, so it is possible to use::

       [toolchain-prefix]
       arm: arm-none-eabi-

-   and buildman will find arm-none-eabi-gcc in /usr/bin if you have it installed.
+   and Buildman will find arm-none-eabi-gcc in /usr/bin if you have it installed.

    Another example::